JEJodesty/dsp/04-command_line.md

 man - read a manual page
-apropos - find what man page is appropriate env - look at your environment echo - print some arguments export - export/set a new environment variable exit - exit the shell sudo - DANGER! become super user root DANGER! (*)
+apropos - find what man page is appropriate env - look at your environment echo - print some argumentss export - export/set a new environment variable exit - exit the shell sudo - DANGER! become super user root DANGER! (*)